uncodedlb/waprolb/_posts/2015-10-06-Meetup-Oct.md

   bio_desc: "Founder of Arroyo Labs.
 Software developer and technologist, & music composer"           # Speaker Biography. markdown ok.
   bio_img_path: "/images/people/John-Arroyo.jpg"       # Path to image, ex: '/images/people/foobar.jpg'
   presentation_type: "PRESENTATION"  # PRESENTATION || SHOWCASE || DEMO || PANEL
-  presentation_title: "The new PHP and the enterprise Mash-Up " # Catchy Title of Presentation.
+  presentation_title: "The new PHP and the enterprise Mash-Up" # Catchy Title of Presentation.
   presentation_desc: "Despite its historic shortcoming, PHP has grown up to be a solid technology powering large portions of the web including large enterprises.
 I’ll discuss modern ways to leverage the language and its large open source ecosystem.
 I’ll outline and demo various architectures and ideas that bring together the best of PHP alongside other languages and frameworks.
 I’ll also show how our Erdiko project and things like composer can bring mash-ups to the enterprise."  # Full Description of talk.  markdown ok.
 speaker2:
   name: "Patrick Wall"               # Speaker Full Name